MicrosoftDocs/bot-docs/articles/bot-service-debug-emulator.md

 ## Save and load conversations with bot transcripts

 Activities in the emulator can be saved as transcripts.
-From an open live chat window, select **Save Transcript As** to the transacript file.
+From an open live chat window, select **Save Transcript As** to the transcript file.
 The **Start Over** button can be used any time to clear a conversation and restart a connection to the bot.

 ![Emulator save transcripts](media/emulator-v4/emulator-live-chat.png)

-To load transcripts, simply select **File > Open Tranascript File** and select the transcript.
+To load transcripts, simply select **File > Open Transcript File** and select the transcript.
 A new Transcript window will open and render the message activity to the output window.

 ![Emulator load transcripts](media/emulator-v4/emulator-load-transcript.png)